 With a gorgeously decorated interior and excellent service, Ali Ocakbaşı is a classy establishment for a night out.
 Their selection of starters is brought around in a giant basket from which to make your choice.
 My favourite was the çiğ köfte: finely minced raw beef with bulgur wheat and chilli, hand moulded into sort of knobbly cylinders.
 Eat them wrapped in lettuce leaves with a squeeze of lemon.
 Delicious.
 But the rest is great, too!

-With two locations in Amsterdam, Orontes on the Albert Cuypstraat and Orontes West on the Hugo de Grootplein pay homage to the Antakya region of Turkey.
+With two locations in Amsterdam, Orontes De Pijp on the Albert Cuypstraat and Orontes West on the Hugo de Grootplein pay homage to the Antakya region of Turkey.
 They import hard-to-find products from the area and cook them up into excellent dishes, including succulent lamb skewers, aromatic aubergine, and mixed grills cooked over charcoal.
 Nesip Can’s wine selection is wonderful, too.

 Hummus Bistro d&a

-Now with two locations, Hummus Bistro d&a serves officially the best hummus in Amsterdam – in variations involving falafel, chicken, siniya (minced lamb) and many more.
+Now with three locations, Hummus Bistro d&a serves officially the best hummus in Amsterdam – in variations involving falafel, chicken, siniya (minced lamb) and many more.
 In addition to the hummus, I also loved their shakshuka, stuffed aubergine, and a plethora of little side dishes that were either spicy or pickled or both.
 The service was friendly, the prices reasonable, and the wine flowing.

 Its name a riff on the Lebanese capital, Beyrouth has been a favourite Amsterdam restaurant for as long as I can remember (owner Kamal Estephan opened it in 1990 when I was just 10).
-The range of mezza here is huge – you can pick from separate dishes or order a selection of as many as 10 or 15 – so I usually fill up on those alone.
+The range of mezze here is huge – you can pick from separate dishes or order a selection of as many as 10 or 15 – so I usually fill up on those alone.
 Their tabbouleh was perfect: green and grassy with oodles of fresh herbs.

 Also worth a mention…